 Last week I mentioned a reference to emigration, but there are actually two references: ayat 41 and 110.
-This might seem a dead clue that these chunks of ayat were revealed at Medina, but this is not necessarily the case.
+This might seem a dead clue that these chunks of ayat were revealed at Medina, when converts were being called to emigrate from their homes to Muhammad’s budding state, but this is not necessarily the case.
 There were at least two groups of early Muslims who found asylum in Ethiopia (also known as Abyssinia) before Muhammad was invited to Medina.
 Plus, Muslims had started migrating to Medina before Muhammad did so himself.
 Thus there are several points in history which this ayah could be referring to, whether Meccan or Medinian.

 Certainly emigration in the Meccan suwar would have a more complicated moral value.
 They still require sacrifice on part of the emigrant, who has to give up everything to move and preserve their faith from persecution, but they also take that emigrant away from the miracles of the Quran and the guidance of their prophet.
 These ayat show concern that the emigrants need to remember and endure in their faith.
 We can see that element of moral complication and reasonably conclude that these ayat are still Meccan in revelation, rather than the solidly commendable emigration-to-the-Prophet of Medinian suwar.